AdaCore/spark2014/docs/develguide/translation_why3.rst

    type My_Fixed is delta 3.0 / 1000.0 range 0.0 ..
 3.0;

 Here are the axioms and declarations generated in Why for it.
-Like for integer types, we only give here the relevant declarations:
+Like for integer types, we only give here the relevant declarations and to_rep and of_rep functions are separated in a different module:

 .. code-block:: whyml